 Clothes that were in great shape (no rips, stains, tears) and currently in season were packed up and taken to a local consignment store.
 The out-of-season items designated for consignment sale were set aside in the basement, ready to be taken to the store when the proper season arrived.
 The remaining outgrown items were taken to Goodwill for donation.
 FYI, my client made a few hundred dollars consigning these outgrown items…Cha Ching!
 The client allowed herself to keep one large plastic bin of “keepsake” clothing items that held special meaning for her.
 This bin was placed in the attic for long-term storage.

 Next, clothing that currently fit the girls (Categories 1 and 2) was hung back in their respective closets or placed into the dresser drawers.
 That left us with Category 4 and 5 clothing.

 We organized the Category 4 and 5 items by size and season and designated a plastic bin for each of these groupings.

 We then carved out some shelf space in the basement for these “Future Clothing” bins, and placed them in order by size/season.
 Voila!
 Our system was in place.

-Once the clothing system was in place, I outlined the action items that the client would need to execute routinely, in order to maintain the status quo.
+Once the clothing system was in place, I outlined the action items that the client would need to do routinely in order to maintain the status quo.
 We placed an empty (lidless) bin on the bottom of each girls’ closet, which she now uses to collect outgrown clothing items throughout the year.

 In the spring and fall, the client empties out these bins and take Category 3 items to either the consignment store or to Goodwill.
 In addition, she makes a trip to the basement each spring and fall to a) relocate new Category 5 clothes to their appropriate bin, and b) retrieve the appropriate “future” clothing bin for the upcoming season for each girl.